Keith Fahnhorst

 Fahnhorst's younger brother Jim Fahnhorst played linebacker in the USFL and for the 49ers from 1984 to 1990.
-The brothers were teammates on the 1984 49ers team that won Super Bowl XIX and finished with a 15-1 record.
+The brothers were teammates on the 1984 49ers team that won Super Bowl XIX and finished with a 15–1 record.

 Personal life

 Fahnhorst married Susan Kluska in 1974.
 They had three daughters, Tiffany, Brittney, and Courtney.
 Tiffany is a financial advisor in Minnesota.
 Courtney is a doctor in Jacksonville, FL.

 Fahnhorst retired from pro football because of a neck injury that caused him to miss nine games during the 1987 season.
 He moved to Minneapolis to work as a stockbroker.

-Fahnhorst received a life-saving kidney transplant in 2003.
+Fahnhorst received a lifesaving kidney transplant in 2003.

-Fahnhorst died June 12, 2018 at the age 66.
+Fahnhorst died June 12, 2018, at the age 66.